Suggested links

 12-Step Programs for Recovery

-Once you or your family member finishes rehab, the task of rebuilding your life may feel overwhelming.
+Once you or your family member finishes rehab, rebuilding your life may feel overwhelming.
 You may be worried about what life looks like after treatment and if things will ever go back to normal.

-Recovery is a life-long journey, but many recovering addicts can continue improving their lives after rehab.
+Long-term recovery is a life-long journey, but many recovering addicts can continue improving their lives after rehab and through the stages of recovery.
 You can use the following aftercare tips as a guideline for where to start rebuilding once you finish your rehab program.

 Family therapy allows an addict to make amends to family members and work through any other complications resulting from their addiction.
 Alternatively, family therapy may provide additional healing and support if family issues contribute to your behaviors and initial substance abuse.